-In a recent Relevant Conversations podcast entitled Sharing Your Professional Value More Effectively, I walk listeners through the process of understanding how to craft a value statement that goes beyond your name, rank and serial number.
+In a recent Relevant Conversations podcast called Sharing Your Professional Value More Effectively, I walk listeners through the process of understanding how to craft a value statement that goes beyond your name, rank and serial number.

 As you network, people are looking for keywords and phrases that will help them identify your value and how they might talk about you or recommend you to others.
 Just providing your company name and title offers little to no information.
-A “district manager” in your company may include a variety of skills, responsibilities and accomplishments that another company wouldn’t.
+A “district manager” in your company may include a variety of skills, responsibilities, and accomplishments that another company wouldn’t.
 Therefore, just like your resume, your value statement needs to include measurable data that speaks to your ability to GET THINGS DONE.

 Three Parts to Your Value Statement

 There are three components that make up a solid value statement:

 - What measurable data points can you provide to show accomplishments?